ajkhoury/CpuInfo/README.md

 This project uses the compiler-independent CMake build system.
 Currently this project should compile with the GCC, Clang, and MSVC compilers on Windows.
 I have not tested compilation under any Linux distributions.

 To build simply run CMake to generate build files of your choice.
-Please see https://cmake.org/cmake-tutorial/ and/or https://cmake.org/runningcmake/ or simply using CLion which integrates with CMake very well.
+Please see https://cmake.org/cmake-tutorial/ and/or https://cmake.org/runningcmake/ or simply use CLion which integrates with CMake very well.

 # License